 Learn More: Networking Tips for Graduate Students

 Depending on your background and your specific career goals, there are also other options available to help you develop the skills and experience you need to break into the field.
-A graduate certificate in eLearning and instructional design is a great way to develop the skills needed to advance in your career without the commitment of a full master’s program.
+A graduate certificate in learning experience design and technology is a great way to develop the skills needed to advance in your career without the commitment of a full master’s program.
 What’s more, at Northeastern, students who have completed the four-course certificate may also roll those credits up into the full master’s degree program if they so choose.

 3. Develop an effective portfolio.